 ACCG 871 requires that students attend a weekly seminar of three hours duration.
 A short break of 10-15 minutes will usually be taken during the seminar.

 Students must attend the following seminar each week:

-Day Time Room

-Monday night 6pm - 9pm E4B 314
+Time Room 6pm - 9pm E4B 314 C5A 226